· Updated

 Go to the Pro Weather signup page and choose your subdomain.
 This is your site's initial address, something like yourcity.pro-weather.com.
 You can connect a custom domain later.

 Paste your WeatherLink API Key and API Secret into the connection form.
 Pro Weather will auto-discover every station and sensor linked to your account, so there is no need to look up IDs or configure channels manually.
+If you have an AirLink air quality sensor or extra transmitters, they are picked up in the same step.

 Step 3: Choose your look